-- 1. Some children/youth with autism may be anxious when their surroundings at home change.
-When decorating, be mindful of blinking lights, different sounds, and clutter in their environment.
-Consider adding a new decoration or change one day at a time, having your child/youth participate in where it goes in the home. - 2.
-Reduce the stimuli as much as possible if your child/youth is more sensitive to lights, sounds, and smells. - 3.
-Plan ahead for travel and celebrations by marking individual events on a calendar and striking each day off as you approach the event. - 4.
-Provide a visual of what the event may look like, who will be there, and even how you will go there. - 5.
+- 1. Decorating tips some children/youth with autism may be anxious when their surroundings at home change; be mindful of blinking lights, different sounds and clutter in their environment.
+Consider adding a new decoration or change one day at a time, having your child/youth participate in where it goes in the home - 2.
+Reduce the stimuli as much as possible if your child/youth is more sensitive to lights, sounds and smells. - 3.
+Plan ahead for travel and celebrations by marking individual events on a calendar and striking each day off as you near the event. - 4.
+Provide a visual of what it may look like, who will be there and even how you will go there. - 5.
 Use previous family photos of the people you will be spending time with so your child/ youth can predict who will be there.
 Consider a video call beforehand to familiarize them with family and friends again. - 6.
 Communicate your plan with others.
-You are not alone in supporting your child/youth during the holidays, so make sure to communicate your child's food preferences, have a quiet space available where you'll be visiting in case your child/youth needs a break, and some quiet time to self-regulate. - 7.
-Pack additional preferred items that support self-regulation and calming activities that can be done at someone else's home. - 8.
-If gift giving and receiving is difficult for your child/youth to participate in, consider practicing ahead of time and writing out the rules of how to wait and take a turn.
-To make the experience more successful and pleasant, it may help to minimize expectations so that the child/youth opens one gift in the large group and then the rest on their own. - 9.
+You are not alone in supporting your child/youth during the holidays so ensure to communicate your child's food preferences, have a quiet space available where you'll be visiting in case your child/youth needs a break and some quiet time to self regulate. - 7.
+Pack additional preferred items that support self regulation and calming activities that can be done at someone else's home. - 8.
+If gift giving and receiving is difficult for your child/youth to participate in, consider practicing ahead of time, writing out the rules of how to wait and take a turn.
+Minimizing the expectation to one gift in the large group and then the rest on their own may help to make it more successful and pleasurable. - 9.
 You know your child/youth best.
-Share your tried and true strategies with those around your child/youth during the holidays.
+Share your tried and true strategies with those around your child/youth at the holidays.
 Consider a mini tip sheet of preferred items, activities and sayings when your child/youth is starting to get anxious or overwhelmed. - 10.
 Enjoy yourself!
-The holiday season can be a wonderful time to be with family, friends, and most of all your child/youth.
-Take the time to rest, communicate, and be together both inside and outdoors.
+The holiday season can be a wonderful time to be with family, friends and most of all your child/youth.
+Take the time to rest, communicate and be together both inside and outdoors.